samah-25/NSCLC-Osimertinib-Resistance-Analysis/README.md

 | **3.
 Clinical Correlation** <br> *Cardiotoxicity Signature* | `Dilated Cardiomyopathy` Pathway | **↓ Down** | Transcriptomic signature aligns with known cardiac adverse events of Osimertinib. |

 ## Independent Validation of Published Mechanisms

-This study independently reproduces the core findings of Shi et al. 2025 [*Discov Oncol*, PMID: 40796706], confirming the role of KRT-family genes and T-cell suppression in osimertinib resistance.
-The analysis further extends these findings by identifying a transcriptomic signature consistent with cardiotoxicity.
+This study independently reproduces the core findings of **Shi et al. 2025** [*Discov Oncol*, PMID: 40796706](https://pubmed.ncbi.nlm.nih.gov/40796706/), confirming the role of KRT-family genes and T-cell suppression in osimertinib resistance.
+The analysis further extends these findings by identifying a transcriptomic signature consistent with cardiotoxicity, providing a potential mechanistic link between the resistance phenotype and clinical adverse events.

 **Conclusion:** This work independently validates the KRT-driven immune dysfunction model of osimertinib resistance and provides a potential mechanistic link to its clinical cardiotoxicity profile.